radiorabe/klangbecken/README.md

 ## Development

+For contributing to this project, fork this repository, and clone your local working copy from your personal fork.
+Push commits to your repository to create a pull request with your changes.

 ### Python Package

 The Python code is tested with a test suite and follows the flake8 coding guidelines.

-Before submitting your code make sure that ...
+Before submitting your code you might want to make sure that ...

 1. ... you have installed the test dependencies
    ```bash